Equipment for members to borrow

 Can't find a Group

-within the Network, access it from the links down the left
+available within the Network, access it from the links

-and assist our members, be it a ‘user’ query or maybe a more
+help and assist our members, be it a ‘user’ query or maybe a

 Virtual U3A The Virtual U3A (vU3A),